IHaskell/IHaskell/README.md

 >
 > Alternatively, watch a [talk and demo](http://begriffs.com/posts/2016-01-20-ihaskell-notebook.html) showing off IHaskell features.

 IHaskell is a kernel for the [Jupyter project](http://ipython.org), which allows you to use Haskell inside Jupyter frontends (including the console and notebook).
-It currently supports GHC 8.
+It currently supports GHC 8 and 8.2.
 For GHC 7.10 support please use the [`GHC7`](https://github.com/gibiansky/IHaskell/releases/tag/GHC7) tag.

 For a tour of some IHaskell features, check out the [demo Notebook](http://nbviewer.ipython.org/github/gibiansky/IHaskell/blob/master/notebooks/IHaskell.ipynb).
 More example notebooks are available on the [wiki](https://github.com/gibiansky/IHaskell/wiki).
 The [wiki](https://github.com/gibiansky/IHaskell/wiki) also has more extensive documentation of IHaskell features.